-How to Seed a Lawn
+How to Seed a New Lawn

-If the soil is rock hard, it would not hurt to bring in some good top soil to spread over the lawn.
+If the soil is rock hard, it would help to bring in some good top soil to spread over the lawn.
 Dealing with a heavy clay soil is like seeding into concrete.
 It makes grass growing far more difficult.
 Adding organic matter to the soil will help loosen the soil and will give the grass soil it can root into.

-(There is a game some builders will do.
-When the dig the foundation for a house they will strip the lot of good top soil that is on a customer's lot.
-The builder will then haul the soil away leaving only subsoil from which to grow grass.
-If you are faced with this situation, it would be better to bring top soil in than to seed a lawn using subsoil as your base.)
+(There is a game lots of builders play.
+When the dig the foundation for a house, they strip away most of the good topsoil from the lot.
+The builder will then haul the soil away to be sold, leaving only subsoil for the new homeowner's lawn.
+If you are faced with this situation, it would be best to spread fresh topsoil before seeding instead of only having subsoil as your base.)

-If the soil is used to grow grass in a home lawn the following year there is a great danger of lawn failure.
+Be sure to verify where the top soil came from.
+In the old days topsoil sellers would buy topsoil from a farmer.
+The danger in this relates to chemicals farmers use to suppress grass & weed growth in a farm field, such as Atrazine and Glyphosate.
+When farmers uses chemicals for multiple years, there can be a build up of the chemical in the soil.
+If the same soil is then used to grow grass in a home lawn the following year, there is a great danger of lawn failure.
 As the seed germinates the roots of the grass moves down through the soil profile.
-If the Atrazine is in the soil as the grass roots moves downward, the roots of the grass plants will come in contact with the Atrazine.
-When the grass roots absorb the Atrazine that is in the soil, the grass plants will die.
+If the weed killing chemicals are in the soil as the grass roots grows downward, the roots of the grass plants will come in contact with the chemicals.
+When the grass roots absorb the weed killing chemicals in the soil, the grass plants will die.

 Once you have prepared your seedbed, the seeding is rather simple.

 Buy or rent a cyclone (broadcast) spreader to seed the lawn.
 (We do not like drop spreaders.
 Drop spreaders have a habit of giving the user uneven seed distribution.
-If any of the holes of the drop seeder have worn or become blocked the seed will not be uniformly distributed) Adjust the spreader to a 40% opening.
-(On a 1-10 scale set the knob to a scale of 4 to 4 1/2) Put the seed into the hopper and seed.
+If any of the holes of the drop seeder have worn or become blocked the seed will not be uniformly distributed.)
+Adjust the spreader to a 40% opening.
+(On a 1-10 scale set the knob to a scale of 4 to 4 1/2.)
+Put the seed into the hopper and seed.

 No one can walk in a straight line when seeding a lawn.
 No one can always remember where they have seeded when seeding in just one direction.
 Seeding in a checkerboard fashion protects the seeder.
 If the seeded misses seeding in one direction, you can cover the area seeding in the opposite direction.